pollend/AmnesiaTheDarkDescent/README.md

 # Amnesia: The Dark Descent
 [![CI](https://github.com/pollend/AmnesiaTheDarkDescent/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/pollend/AmnesiaTheDarkDescent/actions/workflows/build.yml)

-This is heavy rework of the core engine.
-Mostly an experiment in absurdity to see what can be restructured and improved on.
-Note this is still a work in progress, so a lot of stuff will be broken.
-It's far enough along that its possible to play through the entire game.
-Currently, there is a lot of Rendering artifacts, broken functionality and various other problems that shouldn't be too hard to run into.
+This is a heavy rework of the core engine, mostly an experiment in absurdity to see what can be restructured and improved.
+Note that this is still a work in progress, so a lot of stuff will be broken.
+It's far enough along that it's possible to play through the entire game.
+Currently, there are a lot of rendering artifacts, broken functionality, and various other problems that shouldn't be too hard to run into.
 A lot of bug fixing is needed before this gets to a usable state.

 ## Current Features